PROVIDING PRESCHOOL OPPORTUNITIES for LOW-INCOME FAMILIES

 The educational program is developed to meet each child’s individual needs.
 Every child receives a variety of learning experiences to foster intellectual, social and emotional growth.
 Learning is through play and developmentally appropriate activities.

 The importance of prevention and early identification of health and nutritional concerns are the foundations of these components.
 We make sure every child receives comprehensive health care, including medical, dental, mental health and nutrition services.
-Nutritious meals and snacks are served “family style” to make sure every child receives the amount of food they want while they also learn table manners.
+Nutritious meals and snacks are served “family style” to provide children with the opportunity to serve themselves while having meaningful/instructional conversation with teaching staff & peers.
+“Family style” allows for children to practice table manners and healthy eating habits.

 Parents are their children’ s first teachers.
 Head Start parents are empowered through extensive training throughout the Head Start year.
 Head Start empowers parents to become leaders.
 Each parent is automatically a member of the center’s parent committee, and each center elects parents to serve on the agency’s Policy Council, which makes important program and governance decisions related to the operation of the Head Start program.